 The Benedictine monk Dom Pérignon came up with ways to improve the production and quality of the bubbly drink in the 17th century.
 One could think of Dom Pérignon (the monk, not the brand) as the Patron Saint of parties, having saved not only gatherings but also some marriages too!

-He worked during years to perfect a bottle and cork that would withstand the high pressure of the gas produced during the fermentation of sparkling wine.
-It is this same gas that forms the bubbles that rise to the surface of your glass, bringing up the aroma of the fabulous drink.
+He worked for years to perfect a bottle and cork that would withstand the high pressure of the gas produced during the fermentation of sparkling wine.
+It is this same gas that forms the bubbles that rise to the surface of your glass.
+While rising, the bubbles bring up the aroma of the fabulous drink and make champagne a great antidepressant.

 Speaking of bubbles, did you know that there is a science behind the shape of your champagne glasses?
-Read here which is the best glass for bubbly champers, coupe, flûte or tulip?
+Read our champagne etiquette guide on how to serve and drink your bubbly.

-1 Champagne a day keep the doctor away
+One Champagne a day keeps the doctor away

 Personally, I don’t need science to explain to me why champagne is one of the best antidepressants.
-I trust my grandmother, but it’s always good to have one more excuse to crack open the champers 😉
+I trust my grandmother.
+Nevertheless, it’s always good to have one more excuse to crack open the champers!